Daniel-KM/Omeka-S-module-BlockPlus/README.md

 version 3.4.22 to new blocks may require some manual updates of the themes when they were customized.
 See below for migration.
 There is no issue for a new install.

+**Note**: Since version 3.4.44, the **Breadcrumbs** feature (view helper, site page block, and resource page block) has been moved to module [Menu].
+If you were using breadcrumbs, please ensure the Menu module (at least version 3.4.12) is installed and updated.
+Settings will be automatically migrated when you upgrade the Menu module.

 Installation